 As with almost any other Orthodox tradition, I will have to start with Romanian Easter food.
 For some unknown reason to me, Easter is all about eggs.
 Probably one of the most important Romanian Easter tradition.

 The first step is to paint them red on the Thursday before Easter.

 Then you wait for Easter to come, as you just look at red egss because you are fasting.

-In the Orthodox tradition, people have to fast – not eat any animal product – for seven weeks.
+In the Orthodox tradition, people have to fast – not eat any animal product – for seven weeks before Easter.
 This period is known as the Largest Fasting time in the Orthodox religious calendar – yes, we have a religious calendar, in print!!.

-After attending the Church service during the Easter night (it all happens at mining, Saturday to Sunday, because Easter is always on Sunday), you can go home and start easting the eggs, share them with your family and neighbours.
+After attending the Church service during Easter night (it all happens at midnight, Saturday to Sunday, because Easter is always on Sunday), you can go home and start eating the eggs, share them with your family and neighbours.

-Finally, the best part of this Orthodox red eggs tradition is the way you eat the eggs.
+Finally, the best part of this Romanian Easter eggs tradition is the way you eat the red eggs.
 You are supposed to crack them in a sort of competition of who has the “strongest” egg.
 I guess it’s a family activity, like all other religious activities in the Orthodox traditions.

 After I Googled the website of the Romanian church, I got more info on the history of the red eggs we are so joyfully cracking (not me, I am a vegan, or to put it in the terms of the Orthodox religion, I am always fasting).

 It turns out that back in the day, the eggs were considered a symbol of creation, fruitfulness and life in general.

 It is related to Spring and the process of the revival of nature.